 The Relationship Manager will acknowledge the receipt of the complaint within 2 working days.

-A response to the complaint will be provided to the Access Seeker within 5 working days.
+A response to the complaint will be provided to the Access Seeker within 5 working days from the logging date referred to under clause 4 above.

 In case the Access Seeker finds the provided solution is not satisfactory, the complaint can be escalated to Head of relationship manager.